dastcvi/SerialComm/README.md

 # SerialComm

 A simple, robust protocol and class for inter-Arduino UART communication.
+See examples/SerialComm_Test.ino for a test script that exercises functionality.

 *Note that checksums are currently unimplemented*

+*Note that binary is currently unimplemented*

+## Message Types

+Three message types are supported: ASCII with parameters, ACK/NAK, and binary.

-## ASCII Message
+### ASCII Message

 The basic structure of an internal message is as follows: